PaigePerill/MDEF/docs/term1/04-livingwithyourownideas.md

 <br>

-^^Assignment: Take a 24 hour period and embody one an aspect of your design space^^
+^^Assignment: Take a 24 hour period and embody one aspect of your design space^^

 <br>